 Absences: Regular attendance is expected at school.
 Excused absences, tardies and early dismissals include, yet not limited to personal illness, family emergencies, observances of religious days, medical/dental appointments and school sponsored activities.
 Parents need to send a note with their child when he/she return to school following the absence.

 Absence Verification: Parents should call the school attendance line at 425-204-4655 between 8:00-9:30AM if your child will be absent or tardy.
 If you would like to call before 8:00am or after 4:00PM please leave a message on our voice mail at 425-204-4655 with your student’s name and reason for the absence.
 If a student is absent and the school has not been notified by a guardian, the absence will be unexcused.
-If you do not call Sierra Heights each day your child is absent, Monday through Thursday at 11:00AM and Friday at 12:00, you will receive and automated call notifying you of your child’s absence.
+If you do not call Sierra Heights each day your child is absent, you will receive and automated call notifying you of your child’s absence in the afternoon.
 When you contact Sierra Heights regarding his/her absence you will not receive the automated phone call.

 If you wish your child to ride his/her bicycle to school, an application must be filled out and returned to the school.
+Please call the office for information on how to obtain an application.
 Only students in grades 3 to 5 will be allowed to ride bicycles to school.
 Students must wear helmets always.
 Students living east of Duvall and south of Sunset Blvd. are not allowed to ride bicycles to school.
 Skateboards, scooters, inline skates and roller skates will not be allowed on the school grounds at any time.